deiphiz/Asteroid-Defenders/README.md

-EPIC SPACE SHOOTER
+ASTEROID DEFENDERS
 ==================

-This is a simple, *ahem*, EPIC space shooter.
+This is a simple space shooter.
 This was the first thing I programmed myself outside of the scope of a book or a tutorial, so the code is not exactly the best.

-Included are three versions.
-One is the original, the second is a version with my implemented acceleration movement, and the third is playable with a game controller.

-I probably won't be touching this code ever again, so...
+Keep the asteroids from attacking your base, but try not to get destroyed yourself!

+Controls:
+Arrow Keys - Move
+Spacebar - Shoot